 October 2016 - MPMC submitted its formal long-term water management plan permit amendment application and supporting Technical Assessment Report.
 The documents were subject to extensive public consultation, including First Nations and local communities.
 The application also underwent a full technical review from the Cariboo Mine Development Review Committee (CMDRC) which includes representatives from provincial and federal agencies, First Nations, local governments (City of Williams Lake and Cariboo Regional District), and the community of Likely.

-April 2017 - MPMC received approval of its long-term water management plan for the Mount Polley mine site from an independent statutory-decision maker from the Ministry of Environment.
-We expect the long-term water management plan to be fully in place by fall 2017 and will replace the short-term water management plan that has been in place since November 30, 2015.
+April 2017 - MPMC received approval of its long-term water management plan for the Mount Polley mine site from an independent statutory-decision maker from the ENV.
+The long-term water management plan replaced the short-term water management plan that had been in place since November 30, 2015.

 Current Environmental Monitoring

-Environmental monitoring programs, which include monitoring of groundwater, surface water (streams, lakes, and mine contact water collection sites), weather, and hydrological conditions, continue as required under authorizations from the MoE and the MEM.
-Annual Environmental and Reclamation Reports, submitted to the MoE and MEM, outline all current and planned mining and reclamation activities, as well as environmental monitoring activities and results.
+Environmental monitoring programs, which include monitoring of groundwater, surface water (streams, lakes, and mine contact water collection sites), weather and hydrological conditions, continue as required under authorizations from the ENV and the MEM.
+Annual Environmental and Reclamation Reports, submitted to the ENV and MEM, outline all current and planned mining and reclamation activities, as well as environmental monitoring activities and results.

 MPMC is actively engaged in research projects with academic partners to refine site reclamation and closure methods, as well as to contribute to improving industry best practices.
 At the time of the Mount Polley Breach, MPMC was in the first year of a partnership with Thompson Rivers University (TRU) to develop a wetland passive treatment research project at the ABR outflow.
-After the Mount Polley Breach, MPMC and TRU leveraged existing grants from the Natural Sciences and Engineering Research Council of Canada (NSERC) and non-profit, national research organization, Mitacs, to obtain additional funding from Genome BC and Genome Canada in order to adapt the research project and use metagenomics to study passive remediation of disturbed areas and tailings material downstream of the Mount Polley Breach.
-The initial phase of this project will be completed in 2017, although longer-term research potential exists using the baseline data that were collected and the bio-augmentation plots that were installed.
-In 2016, a new partnership was initiated with UBC, with support from NSERC, to support Mount Polley Breach rehabilitation works.
+After the Mount Polley Breach, MPMC and TRU leveraged existing grants from the Natural Sciences and Engineering Research Council of Canada (NSERC), and Mitacs, a non-profit, national research organization, to obtain additional funding from Genome BC and Genome Canada in order to adapt the research project and use metagenomics to study passive remediation of disturbed areas and tailings material downstream of the Mount Polley Breach.
+The initial phase of this project was completed in 2017, although longer-term research potential exists using baseline data collected and the bio-augmentation plots that were installed.
+In 2016, a new partnership was initiated with UBC, with support from NSERC, to support Mount Polley Breach rehabilitation work.
 Specifically, research is being conducted into methods for rehabilitating soil biological communities in order to improve nutrient cycling and build soil, with the objective of improving revegetation success.